Last Words (How I Met Your Mother): Plot

 The gang travel to St. Cloud, Minnesota, to attend the funeral of Marshall's father Marvin.
-Marshall's mother Judy keeps herself distracted and has not eaten or slept in two days.
+Marshall's mother, Judy, keeps herself distracted and has not eaten or slept in two days.
 Lily offers to help Judy, which results in Judy yelling at her before taking a nap.
 Robin accidentally gives alcohol to Marshall's teenaged cousin, however Lily takes the blame allowing Judy to vent all her emotions.
 Finally, an exhausted Judy eats and rests.
+Meanwhile, Ted and Barney attempt to make Marshall laugh by showing him funny videos.

-The theme of Marvin's funeral is "last words".
+The pastor, Marshall's childhood bully Trey, arrives and states the theme is "last words".
 However, Marshall is reluctant to tell his story as his last conversation with his father was about renting Crocodile Dundee 3, while the stories told by his family are very touching and inspiring.
 After charging his phone, Marshall discovers that he has a voicemail from his father.
 Wary about listening to the message, he asks the gang what their father's last words to them would be; they realize that none of them would have anything special to say.

 During the service, after hearing stories told by Judy, Marcus, and Marvin Jr., Marshall's turn to speak at the memorial service comes.
 He impulsively goes out to hear his father's message, which appears to be a pocket dial.
 An outraged Marshall says how much his father meant to him and how unfair it is that his last message to him was a "pocket dial".
-However, as he continues to rant, Marvin's voice jokes about his mistake, before telling Marshall that he enjoyed his visit before saying "I love you."
-He keeps his father’s real message private and instead tells everyone that the last thing his father said to him was to rent Crocodile Dundee 3.
+However, as he continues to rant, Marvin's voice jokes about mistakenly calling him, telling Marshall that he enjoyed his visit before saying "I love you".
+He keeps his father's real message private and instead tells everyone that the last thing his father said to him was to rent Crocodile Dundee 3.
 Judy thanks Lily for helping her throughout the service, resolving their strained relationship.
 After reflecting on the service, Ted, Lily, and Robin call their fathers to have meaningful conversations with them.
 Meanwhile, Barney calls his mother and tells her that he is ready to meet his father.

 Production

-This is the first episode since the season one finale, "Come On", to not have a cold opening; instead, it starts with the opening credits.

-The closing moments of the episode feature Barney attempting to contact his absent father, his father had first been mentioned in How I Met Your Mothers second season.
-The character was formerlly introduced in 19th episode of season six, "Legendaddy".
+"Last Words" was written by series creators Carter Bays and Craig Thomas.
+It was directed by Pamela Fryman who directed nearly every episode of the series, and was the fourteenth episode of the season to be filmed.
+The closing moments of the episode feature Barney attempting to contact his absent father; Barney's father had first been mentioned in How I Met Your Mothers second season.
+The character, later named Jerome Whittaker, was formally introduced later in the season in "Legendaddy".